kevinyjiang/youtube-playlist-dl/README.md

 # youtube-playlist-dl
-wrapper for youtube-mp3-downloader to bulk download playlists
+wrapper for node-ytdl-core to bulk download playlists